-The story goes that rivals Bristol City used the term as a slur on Rovers’ ground Eastville Stadium, which was perched next to a local gasworks.
-The Rovers old guard resisted the title for over thirty years, preferring the club-approved piratical moniker.
+Rivals Bristol City used the term as a slur on Rovers’ ground Eastville Stadium, which sat next to a local gasworks.
+The Rovers old guard resisted the title for over thirty years, preferring the piratical moniker.

 In good company